tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 	    def __str__(self):
 	        return self.name

+The overriden `save()` method is relatively straightforward to understand.
+When called, the `slug` field is set by using the output of the `slugify()` function as the new field's value.
+Once set, the overriden `save()` method then calls the parent (or `super`) `save()` method defined in the base `django.db.models.Model` class.
+It is this call that performs the necessary logic to save the updated instance to the correct database table.

 Now that the model has been updated, the changes must now be propagated to the database.
-However, since data already exists within the database, we need to consider the implications of the change.
+However, since data already exists within the database from previous chapters, we need to consider the implications of the change.
 Essentially, for all the existing category names, we want to turn them into slugs (which is performed when the record is initially saved).
 When we update the models via the migration tool, it will add the `slug` field and provide the option of populating the field with a default value.
 Of course, we want a specific value for each entry - so we will first need to perform the migration, and then re-run the population script.
-This is because the population script will explicitly call the `save()` method on each entry, triggering the 'save()' as implemented above, and thus update the slug accordingly for each entry.
+This is because the population script will explicitly call the `save()` method on each entry, triggering the `save()` as implemented above, and thus update the slug accordingly for each entry.

 To perform the migration, issue the following commands (as detailed in the [Models and Databases Workflow](#section-models-databases-workflow)).

 {lang="text",linenos=off}
 	$ python manage.py makemigrations rango

+Since we did not provide a default value for the slug and we already have existing data in the model, the `makemigrations` command will give you two options.
+Select the option to provide a default (option `1`), and enter an empty string -- denoted by two quote marks (i.e. `''`).

+You should then see output that confirms that the migrations have been created.

+{lang="text",linenos=off}
+	You are trying to add a non-nullable field 'slug' to category without a default; we can't do that (the database needs something to populate existing rows).
+	Please select a fix:
+	 1) Provide a one-off default now (will be set on all existing rows with a null value for this column)
+	 2) Quit, and let me add a default in models.py Select an option: 1
+	Please enter the default value now, as valid Python The datetime and django.utils.timezone modules are available, so you can do e.g. timezone.now Type 'exit' to exit this prompt
+	>>> ''
+	Migrations for 'rango':
+	  rango/migrations/0003_category_slug.py
+	    - Add field slug to category

+From there, you can then migrate the changes, and run the population script again to update the new slug fields.

+{lang="text",linenos=off}
 	$ python manage.py migrate

-Since we did not provide a default value for the slug and we already have existing data in the model, the `migrate` command will give you two options.
-Select the option to provide a default, and enter an empty string -- denoted by two quote marks (i.e. `''`).
-Run the population script again, which will then update the slug fields.

-{lang="text",linenos=off}
 	$ python populate_rango.py

 Now run the development server with the command `$ python manage.py runserver`, and inspect the data in the models with the admin interface at `http://127.0.0.1:8000/admin/`.